zachsaw/Binaron.Serializer/README.md

 ## Limitations

-Binaron.Serializer also uses and relies heavily on the newly released features of `.net standard 2.1` for maximum performance and thus is only compatible with `.net core app 3.0` and above.
+Binaron.Serializer uses and relies heavily on the newly released features of `.net standard 2.1` for maximum performance and thus is only compatible with `.net core app 3.0` and above.

 ## High unit test coverage